StateMapper/StateMapper/README.md

 ## Manifest

 Official bulletins are a mess: unpublished or in unstructured manner, lots of plain text to read, no browser.
 And this is a key point to hide public bribary.
-StateMapper is born after project Kaos155 was uncovered, both in an attempt to [.....]
+StateMapper is born short after project Kaos155 has been uncovered, [... to be continued/replaced]

 ## Minimal requirements